Spirit Daily Blog

 January 22, 2026 by sd

-Occasionally we ventures to the “wild side,” looking at strange bits and pieces in the news.
+Occasionally we venture to the “wild side,” looking at strange bits and pieces in the news.

-When we elaborate on them, we do so in “Special Reports.”
+When we elaborate on them at length, we do so in “Special Reports.”

-But let’s do a quick spin into some smaller curiosities.
+But let’s do a quick spin into smaller curiosities.

-If we by what the Bible says (“by their fruits you will know them,” Proverbs) it doesn’t seem like such a good “angel.”
+If we adhere to what the Bible says (“by their fruits you will know them,” Matthew 7:16), it doesn’t seem like such a good “angel.”

 Do you believe in curses?

-And a famous football star, Peyton Manning, even wondered, on television, if one was operating on the Buffalo Bill football team, which has for decades been frustrated in its attempts at a championship, despite teams with stellar talent (such as its current quarterback, Josh Allen, who was the league’s “most valuable player” last year and will go down as a historically great quarterback).
+And a famous football star, Peyton Manning, even wondered, on live television, if one was operating on the Buffalo Bills football team, which, speaking of heartbreak, has been frustrated for decades in its attempts at a championship, despite teams with stellar talent (such as its current quarterback, Josh Allen, who was the league’s “most valuable player” last year and will go down as a historically great player).

-Despite Allen, Buffalo has lost six playoffs with him at the realm (just last week losing to the Denver Broncos in overtime), and in the 1990s, went to the Super Bowl for four straight years and lost every game (including, in its first Super Bowl, another nailbiting overtime game that became famnous when a last-second field goal attempt went wide left).
+Despite Allen, Buffalo has lost six playoffs with him at the helm (just last week losing to the Denver Broncos in overtime), and in the 1990s, went to the Super Bowl for four straight years and lost every game (including, in its first Super Bowl, another nail-biting overtime game that became infamous when a last-second field goal attempt went wide right).

-We decided to look into this idea of a “curse,” and did learn that the Bills’ Highmark Stadium is built near and on land believed to be ancient Native American burial grounds, specifically of the Wenrohronon (Erie) people, with artifacts disturbed during parking lot construction and a historic pioneer cemetery (Sheldon Cemetery) remaining nearby, leading to local legends and discussions about spiritual significance and respect for the land, especially as the new stadium construction begins.
+We decided to look into this idea of a “curse” (Manning sent a barrel over Niagara Falls with past Super Bowl memorabilia to “break” it), and when we did, we learned that the Bills’ Highmark Stadium is built near and on land believed to be ancient Native American burial grounds, specifically of the Wenrohronon (Erie) people, with artifacts disturbed during parking lot construction and a historic pioneer cemetery (Sheldon Cemetery) remaining nearby, leading to local legends and discussions about spiritual significance and respect for the land, especially as the new stadium construction begins.

-The presence of these burial grounds contributed to local folklore, with some fans holding ceremonies to address these beliefs.
-Hopefully the “ceremonies” were not occult ones; that is guaranteed to make any bad situation worse.
+The presence of these burial grounds contributed to local folklore, with some fans holding Indigenous ceremonies to address these beliefs.
+Unfortunately, pagan and occult “ceremonies” make a bad situation worse.
+(Pray for the team, which has so many excellent, good people, and that area, and the freedom of any wandering souls.)

 Lash had spent years telling people an elaborate story that he was a government agent (or working for high-level intelligence) and, in some versions of his claims, that he was not fully human—an “alien” or other extraordinary being.